-How to calculate the square metre/square foot measurement of the area to be tiled:
+How to calculate the area of the wall area to be tiled:

-Wall: measure the height of your room or the height you will require the tiling to end and multiply by the width.

-The result will be the square metre measurement of the area to be tiled.
+Measure the height of your room or the height you will require the tiling to end and multiply by the width.
+The result will be the square metre/square foot measurement of the area to be tiled.